safajabbar5/AlarmClock/README.md

 ## User Stories

-As a user, I want to add the specific time and ringtone to my alarm clock
+As a user, I want to add the specific time to my alarm clock

-As a user, I want to view a list of all of the times specified for my alarm
+As a user, I want to view of the times I selected for my alarm

 As a user, I must solve the riddle to turn off my alarm.

-As a user, I want different riddles for each day of the week, with riddles alternating weekly.
+As a user, I want a different riddles for each time I set an alarm, in a week.